SonarSource/sonarqube/server/sonar-docs/src/pages/analysis/azuredevops-integration.md

 | Because of the nature of a mono repository, SonarQube scanners might read all project names of your mono repository as identical.
 To avoid having multiple projects with the same name, you need to pass the `sonar.projectName` parameter to the scanner.
 For example, if you're using the Maven scanner, you would pass `mvn sonar:sonar -Dsonar.projectName=YourProjectName`.

 [[collapse]]
-| ## Configuring multiple ALM instances
+| ## Configuring multiple DevOps Platform instances
-| SonarQube can report your Quality Gate status to multiple ALM instances.
-To do this, you need to create a configuration for each ALM instance and assign that configuration to the appropriate projects.
+| SonarQube can report your Quality Gate status to multiple DevOps Platform instances.
+To do this, you need to create a configuration for each DevOps Platform instance and assign that configuration to the appropriate projects.
 |
-| - As part of [Developer Edition](https://redirect.sonarsource.com/editions/developer.html), you can create one configuration for each ALM.
+| - As part of [Developer Edition](https://redirect.sonarsource.com/editions/developer.html), you can create one configuration for each DevOps Platform.
 |
-| - Starting in [Enterprise Edition](https://redirect.sonarsource.com/editions/enterprise.html), you can create multiple configurations for each ALM.
-If you have multiple configurations of the same ALM connected to SonarQube, you have to create projects manually.
+| - Starting in [Enterprise Edition](https://redirect.sonarsource.com/editions/enterprise.html), you can create multiple configurations for each DevOps Platform.
+If you have multiple configurations of the same DevOps Platform connected to SonarQube, you have to create projects manually.

 [[collapse]]
 | ## Linking issues